Mixed-precision algorithms for solving the Sylvester matrix equation: Iterative refinement for perturbed quasi-triangular equations

 Here, $G_i$, $c_1$, and $c_2$ depend on $s$, $M-\DM$, $\whr_i$, and $\uhigh$.
 Equations~\eqref{eq:assum-di} and~\eqref{eq:assum-res}, which are similar to~\cite[eqs.~(2.3) and (2.4)]{cahi18}, constrain the relative forward and backward errors, respectively: the first requires that the forward error be bounded by a multiple of $\uhigh$ strictly less than $1$; the second requires that the backward error~\cite[Thm.~7.1]{high:ASNA2} be of order at most $\max(c_1,c_2)\uhigh$.
 Also, we assume that the perturbation $\DM$ in~\cref{alg:ir-linear-system} satisfies

+where $s$ is the order of $M$.
 This assumption on the unstructured perturbation is a consequence of the equivalence between~\eqref{eq:sylv-pert-tri} and~\eqref{eq:sylv-per-tri-linear}, together with~\eqref{eq:bound-err-quasi-triangular-factor}, which bounds the perturbation if the triangular Schur factors of $A$ and $B$ are computed in low precision.
 As the bound~\eqref{eq:bound-err-quasi-triangular-factor} is given in the $2$-norm, we have introduced the constant $c_3$ to account for the shift of norm.
-A sufficient condition for the spectral radius bound in~\eqref{eq:assum-pertb} to hold is that $c_3 \ulow \kappa_{\infty}(M)<1$.
+A sufficient condition for the spectral radius bound in~\eqref{eq:assum-pertb}, which is to guarantee the convergence of the fixed-point iteration for solving~\eqref{eq:sylv-per-tri-linear}, is $c_3 \ulow \kappa_{\infty}(M)<1$.
+This bound will play a crucial role in our characterization of the forward and backward errors (see \cref{thm:forward-converge-accuracy} and \cref{thm:backward-converge-accuracy}), and it essentially requires that $M$ is not too ill conditioned with respect to precision~$\ulow$.

 {\Delta \overline{M}}